11acm11/Mushroom_Edibility_Classifier/README.md

-# Mushroom Edibility Classifier
+# Mushroom Toxicity Classifier
-This is a mushroom edibility classifier built using machine learning techniques.
+This is a mushroom toxicity classifier that accurately identifies edible and poisonous mushrooms built using machine learning techniques.
 The classifier provides a user-friendly web interface that allows users to input mushroom features and receive a prediction on the mushroom's edibility.
 This can be useful in identifying potentially dangerous mushrooms in the wild.

 # Dataset
 The dataset used for the model is the [Mushroom dataset](https://archive.ics.uci.edu/ml/datasets/mushroom) from UCI Machine Learning Repository.